rudijs/koa-json-logger/README.md

 Log files have daily rotation and keeps 3 back copies.

-Currently the only supported config options are `name` which configures the log file name and name property of the log entry.
+Currently the only supported config options are:

+-`name` which configures the log file name and name property of the log entry.
+-`path` which configures the log directory (relative) to use.

       app.use(koaJsonLogger({
-        name: 'myCoolApp'
+        name: 'myCoolApp',
+        path: 'logs'
       }));

 When you throw an application error it's best to always use `this.throw`